ibm-cloud-docs/codeengine/cmd_defs.md

 :   The name of the project.
 This value is required if `--id` is not specified.

 `--no-wait`, `--nw`
 :   Restore the project and do not wait for the project to be restored.
 If you specify the `no-wait` option, the project restore begins and does not wait.
 Use the `project get` command to check the project status.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--wait`, `-w`
 :   Restore the project and wait for the project to be restored.
 If you specify the `--wait` option, the project restore waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the project to be restored.
 If the project is not restored within the specified `--wait-timeout` period, the project restore fails.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the project to be restored.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `600`.